After a life of travel — great travel memories and many favorite places

 Somehow, we ended up with our own driver for our time in Bali.
 He would meet us every morning and we would strike out for a different part of the island.
 Day trips to Ubud to see artworks and find recommended friends were an adventure back then.
 We discovered butterfly parks and botanic gardens.
 The experience of “paradise” was the adventure.

-My travel memories lists can go on — skiing in Chile, hiking in Spain’s Val d’Aran, staying in Spain’s Paradores, twisting over torturous Alpine mountain passes like the Splugenpass between Switzerland and the northern edges of Lake Como in Italy, circling Ireland after a winter snowstorm, searching for Britain’s oldest pub in the fog through narrow roads, seeing the Passion Play in Oberamergau, riding the Glacier Express, flying over the outback in Australia, searching for El Cid in Spain, cruising through the islands of Stockholm, and more.
+My travel memories lists can go on — skiing in Chile, hiking in Spain’s Val d’Aran, staying in Spain’s Paradores, twisting over torturous Alpine mountain passes like the Splugenpass between Switzerland and the northern edges of Lake Como in Italy, circling Ireland after a winter snowstorm, searching for Britain’s oldest pub in the fog through narrow roads, seeing the Passion Play in Oberamergau (which will be held in 2022 because of the pandemic), riding the Glacier Express, flying over the outback in Australia, searching for El Cid in Spain, cruising through the islands of Stockholm, and more.
 Memorable trips like these all stoke the magic of travel and keep me traveling.